-Financial commitments are covered by funds confirmed by the banks, and unutilized credit facilities are available.
+Financial commitments are covered by funds confirmed ables, the forward rate curve at 31 December has been by the banks, and unutilized credit facilities are available.

-Liquidity risk is managed prudently to avoid incurring excessive costs in the case of unforeseen events, which could have a further negative impact on market reputation and financial viability.
+excessive costs in the case of unforeseen events, which contractual flows have been used; could have a further negative impact on market reputation and financial viability.